EXtremeExploit/KappaPad/README.md

 ### Software

 The Arduino Sketch is located in the KappaPad directory of this repository.
-It requires the [CapacitiveSensor library](https://github.com/PaulStoffregen/CapacitiveSensor) so install that first.
+It requires the [CapacitiveSensor library](https://github.com/PaulStoffregen/CapacitiveSensor) so install that first from: Sketch > Import Library > Manage Libraries.

-Make sure the correct pin numbers are given where the CapacitiveKey classes are initialized, and make sure the disable pin (15 by default) is accessible on your board.
+Change the PINS you will use in KappaPad.ino.

+* **IF YOU ARE GONNA CHANGE KEYS, ONLY LOWERCASE ENGLISH ALPHABET ARE SUPPORTED FOR OPTIMIZATIONS (a-z)**

 Upload the sketch to the board using the appropriate board type.
 (Use Arduino Leonardo if you have a Pro Micro.)
 After uploading, note that your board may recieve a different serial port number.

 At this point the keyboard may work, or the treshold values may have to be adjusted.
-If keys act like they are being held down and your computer is now unusable when the keypad is plugged in, connect a wire from the disable pin to ground to stop keypresses from being sent.
-If the keys do not work, uncomment the `#DEFINE SERIAL_OUTPUT` and reupload the sketch.
-Now, when you open the Arduino serial monitor (at 115200 baud) you should see the sensed capacitance for each key.
-Change the tresholds so that they are just above the largest values you see when not touching the keys, and reupload the sketch.
-Once you are satisfied with the operation of the keyboard, disable serial output again to improve performance.
+If keys act like they are being held down and your computer is now unusable when the keypad is plugged in, Comment the line that says `Keyboard.press(key);` inside `CapacitiveKey.h`  and enable serial output by uncommenting `SERIAL_OUTPUT` in `KappaPad.ino`, that will show you the threshold the sensor is now, put it 1+ to the highest value you see when not touching the pads, disable serial output again to improve performance.